JoAy76/HumanBenchmarkReactionTimeBot/README.md

 These stand for start-x start-y and end-x end-y! **(CHANGING THIS MAY SLOW DOWN THE BOT)**

+**FINALLY!
+IF YOU SEE OUTPUT IN THE COMMAND PROMPT LIKE NONE OR (0,0) IT MEANS ITS WORKING!
+NOW JUST MAKE SURE THE HUMAN BENCHMARK TAB IS OPEN AND IS IN FULL SCREEN!**

 If you need to contact me or want to suggest any changes please contact me @ joey.github@cowstore.org

 VERSION: 1.0.0A